Frances Jones

 Last Edited=5 May 2012

-Sir Thomas Frankland, 3rd Bt. was born circa 1685.2 He was the son of Sir Thomas Frankland, 2nd Bt. and Elizabeth Russell.1 He married, firstly, Dinah Topham, daughter of Francis Topham.1 He married, secondly, Sarah Moseley in 1743.1 He died on 17 April 1747.1
+Sir Thomas Frankland, 3rd Bt. was born circa 1685.2 He was the son of Sir Thomas Frankland, 2nd Bt. and Elizabeth Frances Russell.1 He married, firstly, Dinah Topham, daughter of Francis Topham.1 He married, secondly, Sarah Moseley in 1743.1 He died on 17 April 1747.1

-He matriculated at Jesus College, Cambridge University, Cambridge, Cambridgeshire, England, in 1700.2 He was invested as a Fellow, Royal Society (F.R.S.) in March 1707.2 He held the office of Member of Parliament (M.P.) for Harwich between 1708 and 1713.1 He held the office of Clerk of the Deliveries of the Ordnance between 1715 and 1722.2 He held the office of Member of Parliament (M.P.) for Thirsk between 1715 and 1747.1 He held the office of Commissioner of Revenue [Ireland] between 1724 and 1728.2 He succeeded to the title of 3rd Baronet Frankland, of Thirkleby [E., 1660] on 30 October 1726.1 He held the office of Lord of the Admiralty between 1730 and 1742.2
+He matriculated at Jesus College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1700.2 He was appointed Fellow, Royal Society (F.R.S.) in March 1707.2 He held the office of Member of Parliament (M.P.) for Harwich between 1708 and 1713.1 He held the office of Clerk of the Deliveries of the Ordnance between 1715 and 1722.2 He held the office of Member of Parliament (M.P.) for Thirsk between 1715 and 1747.1 He held the office of Commissioner of Revenue [Ireland] between 1724 and 1728.2 He succeeded as the 3rd Baronet Frankland, of Thirkleby [E., 1660] on 30 October 1726.1 He held the office of Lord of the Admiralty between 1730 and 1742.2

 Children of Sir Thomas Frankland, 3rd Bt. and Dinah Topham